aditya01933/Ruby-Algorithms/README.md

 # 7. Find a pair with maximum product in array of Integers.

 # 8. Write a Program to Find the Maximum Depth or Height of a Tree.

+# 9. Print node at k distance from root

+# 10. DFS of tree.